FutureMarkRwanda/BA_Notes/Networking/Switch_Security_Configuration_Notes.md

 | Port Security Violation | Port shut down             | Clear with `no shutdown`             |
 | Telnet Denied        | Access blocked                | Adjust `ip access-list`               |

-Scenario: An admin finds fa0/1 shut down due to a port security violation. `show port-security` confirms an unauthorized MAC.
+An admin finds fa0/1 shut down due to a port security violation. `show port-security` confirms an unauthorized MAC.
 Clearing the port with `no shutdown` after removing the device restores connectivity.